 You may be interested in an earlier post on How To Save Money on Natural Healthcare.

-I’ve also created an online course designed for people who can’t afford to pay to see a naturopathic practitioner.
+I’ve also created an online course designed for people who can’t afford to pay to see a naturopathic practitioner or pay for homeopathy sessions.
 It includes information on a wide range of healing methods, some of which you’ve probably never heard of.
 It’s meant to be used while working with your doctor, so you can potentially benefit from a holistic healing plan covered by insurance.
 For more information click on the image below.